amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 });
 ```

-Notice that all previous middlewares called `next()` except this last one, because it sends a respond (in JSON) to the client with the requeste `todo` data.
+Notice that all previous middlewares called `next()` except this last one, because it sends a response (in JSON) to the client with the requested `todo` data.

 Hopefully, you don't have to develop a bunch of middlewares besides routes, since ExpressJS has a bunch of middlewares available.